Review: DCS AV-8B N/A Harrier II by Razbam Simulations

 One detail that I found pretty amusing is the wind vane that sits right in front of the canopy.
 This vane's illumination is controlled not by the external lights panel but from the cockpit lights panel.
 It is one of those details that would normally be overlooked but seeing it work correctly gave me a pleasant surprise.

-The cockpit is absolutely sublime.
+The cockpit is a faithful recreation.
 It has a weathered-out look which makes it feel lived-in like many operational birds out there, even the screens have fingerprints on them!
 The internal lighting is marvelous, in part due to the way that the roughmets and normals were handled, making the way that they reflect the light from the flood lights very believable.